 1958 - The Charles E. Kistler and Dell Hollstein House, 323 Birnam Drive, Fayetteville NC.
 The Kistler-Hollstein house was one of the best local examples of Modernist architecture.
 Landscape design by Dick Bell, shown with MacMillan in top photo.
 Dell Hollstein lived on the 2.1 acre property for almost 50 years.
 She had it on the market for a number of years and lowered the price several times.
 There were calls to move it but that was impossible because of the concrete slab.
 Preservation North Carolina officials visited the site but their interest came too late.
 Developer Buzz Loyd became interested in the land only after Hollstein removed the condition that the house remain.
 The house was destroyed in 2005 and replaced by McMansions, bottom three photos by Moonlight Communications.

 1958 - The Harold L. Godwin House, 1813 Lakeshore Drive, Fayetteville NC.
 Designed by MacMillan and MacMillan.
 Frank MacMillan was the primary architect.
-As of 2012 still owned by Harold Godwin.
+Still owned by Godwin as of 2023.

-1964 - The William S. and Mary Jane Ward Residence, 401 Ramblewood Drive, Raleigh.
+1964 - The William S. and Mary Jane Ward Residence, 401 Ramblewood Drive, Raleigh NC.
 Frank MacMillan designed a U-shaped house built on 3.4 acres - over a stream - something cities don't let you do anymore.
 Built by Caviness and Son.
-Dick Bell was the Landscape Architect.
-Ezra Meir was the Structural Engineer.
-Paul H. Brown was the Mechanial Engineer.
-Appeared in NC Architect June-July 1968.
+Dick Bell was the landscape architect.
+Ezra Meir was the structural engineer.
+Paul H. Brown was the mechanial engineer.
+Appeared in NC Architect, June-July 1968.
 Photos by Lewis P. Watson.

-After William Ward committed suicide in the driveway, his widow sold the property to Carl and Anne Broadus in 1968.
-Sold to Philip and Sylvia Redwine in 1973.
-Sold to R. L. and Jean Poe Martin in 1976.
-Sold to Emerson Scarborough in 1978.
-Sold to Lonnie Poole, CEO of Waste Industries, in 1991.
+After William Ward died by suicide in the driveway, his widow sold the property in 1968 to Carl and Anne Broadus.
+Sold in 1973 to Philip and Sylvia Redwine.
+Sold in 1976 to R. L. and Jean Poe Martin.
+Sold in 1978 to Emerson Scarborough.
+Sold in 1991 to Lonnie Poole, CEO of Waste Industries.
 Sold in 2008 to Ramblewood LLC Properties, Ven and Lisa Poole.
-In 2011, they did a renovation and addition designed by JDavis Architects, expanding the bridge section over the creek.
+In 2011 they did a renovation and addition designed by JDavis Architects, expanding the bridge section over the creek.

-1965 - The Stacy Weaver-James Warner House, 2865 Skye Drive, Fayetteville.
+1965 - The Stacy Weaver-James Warner House, 2865 Skye Drive, Fayetteville NC.
 Designed by MacMillan and MacMillan.
 Sold to James and Julie Warner.
-As of 2012 owned by Kimberly Ann Barrie.
+Sold to Kimberly Ann Barrie.
 Photo by Ericka Giroux.

 1966 - The Erasmus (Ras) Evans House, 142 Ellerslie Drive, Fayetteville NC.
-As of 2012 owned by his daughter, Ellen Evans Jordan, and Carl Jordan.
+Deeded to his daughter, Ellen Evans Jordan, and Carl Jordan.

 1967 - The Dorothy Hutaff House, 411 Devane Street, near the Kistler-Hollstein House, Fayetteville NC.
-As of 2012 owned by Joan English Allen.
+Sold to Joan English Allen.
 Photo by Michelle Myers.

 1967 - The Kenneth and Jean Dickinson House, 409 Ramblewood Drive, Raleigh NC.
 They bought the land from neighbor William Ward.
 One of the few single family houses built by commercial contractor Seby Jones.
-As of 2012 still owned by the Dickinsons.
+Still in the Dickinson family as of 2023.

 1970 - The William and Urana DeGraw House, 1120 Longleaf Drive, Fayetteville NC.
 Sold in 1973 to Assad and Patricia Meymandi.
 Sold in 1993 to Johnny and Zula Wood.